I’ve had a bunch of people ask me about Ketogenic diets and low-carb diets and how they affect your hormone levels. More specifically:

 What Is A Ketogenic Diet?

-Just a reminder, a keto or ketogenic diet is when the majority of the foods and calories you eat, comes from FAT.
+Just a reminder, a keto or ketogenic diet is when the majority of the foods and calories you eat, come from FAT.

 It’s technically very low in protein and almost no carbohydrates.